shivampatel183/shivampatel183/README.md

 🎓 B.Tech in Information & Communication Technology, Gujarat Technological University
 💼 Aspiring Software Engineer with a passion for ML, clean UI, and scalable systems
 📍 Based in Ahmedabad, Gujarat
-🧠 Currently exploring: Flutter + Supabase, Real-time dashboards, AI-enhanced systems
-🎯 Goal: Join Google or a top MNC as a Software Developer

 ---

 ## 🚀 Technical Skills